futureversecom/futurepass-idp-barebones-demo/README.md

 }
 ```
 ### Importance of Logging Out Before Initiating a New Login
 It is crucial to log out before initiating a new login.
 If this step is skipped, a Dropped Pass error will occur.
-This happens because, the demo does not check for existing session or tries `silent_login`
+This happens because, the demo does not check for existing session or tries `silent_login` (which is something we recommend every experience to do).

 ## Security Best Practices